aeternity/protocol/STRATUM.md

 miners.

-The initial protocol was written for Bitcoin and contains several pieces that need adjustment in order to be usable with aeternity.
+The initial protocol was written for Bitcoin and contains several pieces that need adjustment in order to be usable with æternity.

 Pool operators looking to implement this specification should note, that the usage of the Bitcoin-NG protocol changes the dynamics of the mining game.